We run down how to care for a variegated alocasia…

 Variegated Alocasia Odora Vs Macrorrhiza

-When mature you can tell the difference as the odora is small with more rounded leaved but the mature macrorrhiza gets big and has pointier leaves.
+When mature you can tell the difference as the odora is small with more rounded leaved but the mature macrorrhiza gets bigger and has pointier leaves.

 Where To Buy